nmiller15/log-nolan/content/posts/Intro to .NET APIs for a JavaScript Developer.md

 });
 ```

-If you're already an Express developer, this is is looking pretty familiar.
-Here's how we could create the same route in Express.
+This pattern is nearly identical to what we would write in Express.js.

 ```js
 app.get("/", (req, res) => {